 Health Insurance For Self Employed

-Obamacare has changed the rules for health insurance for self employed entrepreneurs.
-Prior to implementation of Obamacare or The Affordable Care Act (ACA), sole proprietors could qualify for a group health plan by simply making some creative changes to their business such as:
+Obamacare has changed the rules for health insurance for self employed people.
+Prior to implementation of Obamacare or The Affordable Care Act (ACA), self employed individuals could qualify for a group health plan by simply making some creative changes to their business such as:

 What Does Self Employed Mean?